MicheleDelliVeneri/ALMASim/README.rst

 -----

 Cube size will dictate simulation speed and RAM usage.
-To gauge what you can affor to run, we advice to start with a single simulation of a 256 x 256 x 256 cube.
-1.85 GHZ is the descriminator between line and continuum spectral window.
+To gauge what you can affort to run, we advice to start with a single simulation of a 256 x 256 x 256 cube.